Anna's Weekly Update

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 90,000 constituents have contacted me, and this month, 6,295 constituents have weighed in.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 1,873 constituents contacted our office, including:
+This week, 1,740 constituents contacted our office, including:

 Anna’s Recommended Reading and Watching